Too Busy for the Full Read?

 The CAP Olympic Grip Plates are a no-frills cast iron plate at an attractive price.
 There is nothing special about these plates.
 Buyers of these plates are generally not competitive lifters – they’re made for recreational lifters, beginner lifters, or anyone looking for cheap weight plates.

-That said, they have served thousands of people well for that purpose.
-Perhaps the best feature of these plates is the angled grips.
-This allows for easier handling compared to a standard iron plate.
-The collar opening measures 50.8mm, which will accommodate Olympic barbells.
 Because these plates are cast and not machined, there may be rough spots as well as sharper edges within these cutouts and along the interior collar opening.
 There have been some reviews complaining about this, which includes scratching barbell sleeves.
 I would recommend that you not use CAP plates on a nice barbell for this reason.

 The durability of these plates is OK, but again, there are better options in that department.
 Some reviews have mentioned the handle cracking during deadlifts, etc… These plates also use a baked enamel coating, which looks OK, but which also tends to chip off over time.